dustalov/greeb/README.md

 ## Tokens

-Greeb operates with entities, tuples of `<from, to, type>`, where `from` is a beginning of the entity, `to` is an ending of the entity, and `type` is a type of the entity.
+Greeb operates with entities, tuples of *(from, to, kind)*, where *from* is a beginning of the entity, *to* is an ending of the entity, and *kind* is a type of the entity.

 There are several entity types: `:letter`, `:float`, `:integer`, `:separ`, `:punct` (for punctuation), `:spunct` (for in-sentence